 Picture this: you go home after a long day of work.
-Your neck sore from craning your neck at your computer all day, your commute as packed and suffocating as usual.
+Sore from craning your neck at your computer all day, your commute as packed and suffocating as usual.
 You really wanna plop down on your bed, but you need to shower first.
 How you wish you could stretch your legs and soak the exhaustion away with some warm water and essential oils.
 If only you have a bathtub to relax in…

 But is it practical to have a bathtub in Singapore?
 What do you need to consider before installing a porcelain waterbed?
 Read on to find out!